markseco/TicketBreezeAPI/README.md

-# My REST API using Java Spring Boot, MySQL, JPA, and Hibernate
+# TicketBreezeAPI

+This is a RESTful API for a ticket management system where you can create users, events, book tickets for the events and add reviews for them as well.
-This is a RESTful API built using Java Spring Boot, MySQL, JPA, and Hibernate.
+It is built using Java Spring Boot, MySQL, JPA, and Hibernate.
 It has been deployed on AWS using RDS for the database and Docker containers managed by AWS ECS.

 ## Table of Contents